saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Do's
 - Please do send some videos of them each day, even if they're just lazying around.
+- You are free to give the cats treats to reward good behaviour like sitting or cuddling with you.
+It’s great for bonding.
+You can use Greenies found in their shelf in the pantry.
+We recommend the final treat for the day to be Greenies (e.g. just before you go to bed), it ‘brushes’ their teeth.
+If you give them a lot that day (e.g. >10 Greenies), consider reducing their dry dinner down from 20g to 15g.

 ---
 # Automatic Devices